-Comment 3(a)-1, current comment 4(a)-1, would be revised to clarify that leasing disclosures must reflect the terms of the legal obligation.
+Comment 3(a)-1, former comment 4(a)-1, is revised to clarify that leasing disclosures must reflect the terms of the legal obligation.

-Comment 3(a)-4, current comment 4(a)-4, would be revised to provide guidance on disclosing a prior lease or loan balance added to a lease transaction.
+Comment 3(a)-4, former comment 4(a)-4, is revised to provide guidance on disclosing a prior lease or credit balance added to a lease transaction.